-In this Annual Report on Form 20-F, which we refer to as the "Annual Report", except as otherwise indicated or as the context otherwise requires, the "Company", "we", "our" or "us" refers to Avino Silver & Gold Mines Ltd.
+In this Annual Report on Form 20-F, which we refer to as the "Annual Report", except as otherwise indicated or as the context otherwise requires, the "Company", "Avino", "we", "our" or "us" refers to Avino Silver & Gold Mines Ltd. and its subsidiaries.